-The general phases of the hybrid deployment configuration process are:
+The general phases of the hybrid deployment configuration process are described in the following:

-Verifying prerequisites and performing topology checks: The Hybrid Configuration wizard verifies that your on-premises and Exchange Online organizations can support a hybrid deployment.
-Some of the items that the wizard verifies and checks in the on-premises and Exchange Online organizations are:
+Verify prerequisites and do topology checks: Verify that your on-premises and Exchange Online organizations can support a hybrid deployment.
+For example, the following items are checked:

-Making hybrid deployment configuration changes: After testing the hybrid management accounts, conducting the verification and topology checks, and gathering configuration information that you defined in the wizard process, the Hybrid Configuration wizard makes the configuration changes to create and enable the hybrid deployment.
-All changes to the hybrid configuration are automatically logged in the hybrid configuration log.
+Hybrid deployment configuration changes: Make the required configuration changes to create and enable the hybrid deployment.
+All changes are automatically logged in the hybrid configuration log.
 By default, the hybrid configuration log is located on the on-premises Mailbox server at

 %UserProfile%\AppData\Roaming\Microsoft\Exchange Hybrid Configuration.

 Inbound mail flow is controlled by your organization's MX record.
-Inbound Internet email for a hybrid deployment isn't configured by the Hybrid Configuration wizard.
+Inbound internet mail for a hybrid deployment isn't configured by the Hybrid Configuration wizard.

 Hybrid configuration features

-Free/busy sharing: The free/busy sharing feature enables calendar information to be shared between on-premises and Exchange Online organization users.
-Free/busy sharing is enabled as part of the federated sharing and organization relationship configuration for the on-premises and Exchange Online organizations.
+Free/busy sharing: Enables calendar information to be shared between on-premises and Exchange Online users.
+Free/busy sharing is enabled as part of the federated sharing and organization relationship configuration for on-premises and cloud environments.
 Learn more at Sharing.

-MailTips: MailTips are informative messages displayed to users while they're composing a message.
-By enabling MailTips in the hybrid deployment, on-premises and Exchange Online senders can adjust messages they're composing to avoid undesirable situations or non-delivery reports (NDRs) between the organizations.
-Learn more at MailTips in Exchange and MailTips in Exchange Online.
+MailTips: MailTips are informative messages that users see as they compose messages.
+Users can adjust messages before they're sent to avoid undesirable situations or non-delivery reports (NDRs).
+For more information, see MailTips in Exchange and MailTips in Exchange Online.

-Online archiving: Online archiving enables the Exchange Online organization to host user email archives for both on-premises and Exchange Online users.
-Learn more at Configure Exchange Online Archiving.
+Online archiving: Exchange Online host user email archive for both on-premises and cloud users.
+For more information, see Configure Exchange Online Archiving.

-Outlook on the web redirection: Outlook on the web redirection provides a single, common URL to access both on-premises and Exchange Online mailboxes.
-Client Access servers automatically redirect Outlook on the web requests to on-premises mailbox servers or provides a link to users for their mailbox in the Exchange Online organization.
+Outlook on the web redirection: Provides one URL to access both on-premises and Exchange Online mailboxes via Outloo on the web (formerly known as Outlook Web App or OWA).
+Client Access servers automatically redirect requests to on-premises mailbox servers or provide the link to Exchange Online mailboxes.

-Exchange ActiveSync redirection: When you move a mailbox from your on-premises Exchange organization to Exchange Online, all of the clients that access the mailbox need to be updated to use Exchange Online; this includes Exchange ActiveSync devices.
-Most Exchange ActiveSync clients will now be automatically reconfigured when the mailbox is moved to Exchange Online.
+Exchange ActiveSync redirection: Most Exchange ActiveSync clients will now be automatically reconfigured when the mailbox is moved to Exchange Online.
 For more information, see Exchange ActiveSync device settings with Exchange hybrid deployments.

-Secure mail: Secure mail enables secure message delivery between the on-premises and Exchange Online organization via Transport Layer Security (TLS) protocol.
-The on-premises and Exchange Online organizations are mutually authenticated through digital certificate subjects and email headers and rich-text message formatting are preserved across the organizations.
+Secure mail: Uses Transport Layer Security (TLS) for secure mail delivery between the on-premises and cloud environments.
+On-premises Exchange and Exchange Online are mutually authenticated through digital certificate subjects and email headers.
+Rich-text message formatting is preserved across the organizations.

 Hybrid configuration options

-The Hybrid Configuration wizard allows you to select specific options in several areas for the hybrid deployment.
-If you want to update specific hybrid configuration options after initially configuring your hybrid deployment, you can use either the Hybrid Configuration wizard or the Exchange Management Shell to select different configuration options.
+The Hybrid Configuration wizard allows a lot of customization for the hybrid deployment.
+To update a hybrid configuration setting after you initially configured hybrid, you can the Hybrid Configuration wizard or the Exchange Management Shell.

 Hybrid Configuration Engine

-The Hybrid Configuration Engine runs the core actions necessary for configuring and updating a hybrid deployment.
-Responsible for processing the
+The Hybrid Configuration Engine runs the core actions for configuring and updating a hybrid deployment, based on the

-Update-HybridConfiguration cmdlet actions, the Hybrid Configuration Engine compares the state of the HybridConfiguration Active Directory object with current on-premises Exchange and Exchange Online configuration settings and then runs tasks to match the deployment configuration settings to the parameters defined in the HybridConfiguration Active Directory object.
-If the current on-premises Exchange and Exchange Online deployment configuration states already match the settings defined in the HybridConfiguration Active Directory object, no changes are made by the Hybrid Configuration Engine to either the on-premises or Exchange Online organizations.
+Update-HybridConfiguration cmdlet.
+The Hybrid Configuration Engine compares the state of the HybridConfiguration Active Directory object with current on-premises Exchange and Exchange Online configuration settings.
+Tasks are run to match the deployment configuration settings to the parameters that are defined in the HybridConfiguration Active Directory object.
+No changes are made if the current configuration states already match what's defined in the HybridConfiguration Active Directory object.

 HybridConfigurationActive Directory object.

-The following figure shows a summary of how the Hybrid Configuration Engine retrieves and modifies on-premises Exchange server and Exchange Online configuration settings during the hybrid deployment process.
+The following figure describes how the Hybrid Configuration Engine retrieves and modifies configuration settings during the hybrid deployment process.